kenakofer/hymnsinger/docs/tags/4verse.md

 The Moon, in dance, now leading the ancient ballad, Night.
 Likewise, a brighter glory
-will we infuse our story,
+does Truth infuse our story,
-if Truth croons soft as yonder light.
+when offered soft as yonder light.

 Now obligation ceases,
 this Night the tired releases